Home > Course Descriptions

 Spring, 3 credit hours

-This course will cover issues related to both international financial markets and the financial operations of a firm within the international environment.
-Major topics include the international monetary systems, foreign exchange regime, management of foreign exchange exposure, international financial management, taxation of international income, and international merger and acquisitions.
-Three hours lecture per week.
+This course covers issues related to both international financial markets and the financial operations of a firm within the international environment.
+Major topics include the international monetary systems, foreign exchange regime, and management of foreign exchange exposure, international financial management, taxation of international income, and international merger and acquisitions.

 Prerequisites: Global Investments (FSMA 315) or permission of instructor.